rzc0d3r/CPU-Voltage-Control/README.md

 Tool for Android smartphones to control the CPU voltage from mediatek (Under/Over volting)

+---
+## Support and development of this repository will be stopped since I lost root privileges on my test phone.
+---

 # How to use

 1. You need a rooted device!